-Nanofilms produced using the BR-containing purple membranes (PM) of halobacteria were first obtained and studied in this country in the framework of the project "Photochrome", when it was demonstrated effectiveness and prospects for the use of BR as photochromic material for holographic recording (Fig. 7).
+Nanofilms produced using the BR-containing purple membranes (PM) of halobacteria were first obtained and studied in this country in the framework of the project "Photochrome", when it was demonstrated effectiveness and prospects for the use of the BR as a photochromic material for holographic recording (Fig. 7).
 The main task for the manufacture of BR-containing nanofilms is the orientation of PM between the hydrophobic and hydrophilic media.
 Typically, to improve the characteristics of the BR-containing films use multiple layers of PM that are applied to the surface of the polymeric carrier and dried up, preserving their natural structure.
 The best results are achieved in the manufacture of nanofilms based on gelatin matrix [22].
-This allows to achive high concentration of BR (up to 50 %) in nanofilms and avoid aggregation of membrane fragments and destruction of BR in the manufacturing process [23].
-Embedded in a gelatin matrix PM fragments are durable (~104 h) and resistant to solar light, the effects of oxygen, temperatures greater than 80 °C (in water) and up to 140 °C (in air), pH = 1-12, and action of most proteases [24].
-Dried PM are stacked on top of each other, focusing in the plane of the matrix, so that a layer with 1 μm thickness contains about 200 monolayers [25].
-When illuminated such nanofilms exert the electric potential 100-200 mV, which coincides with the membrane potential of living cells [26].
+This allows achieve high concentration of the BR (up to 50 %) in nanofilms and avoid the aggregation of membrane fragments and destruction of the BR in the manufacturing process [23].
+Embedded in a gelatin matrix PM fragments are durable (\sim 104 h) and resistant to solar light, the effects of oxygen, temperatures greater than +80 °C (in water) and up to +140 °C (in air), pH = 1-12, and action of most proteases [24].
+Dried PM is stacked on top of each other, focusing in the plane of the matrix, so that a layer with 1 μm thickness contains about 200 monolayers [25].
+When being illuminated the nanofilms exert the electric potential 100-200 mV, which coincides with the membrane potential of living cells [26].
 These factors are of great practical importance for integration of PM into polymeric nanomatrix with keeping photochemical properties.

-Figure 7.
-Artificial membrane from BR-containing PM in scanning electron microscope (SEM): scanning area - 100 × 100 mm, resolution - 50 nm, magnification - 100000 times.
+Fig. 7.
+An artificial membrane from the BR-containing PM in scanning electron microscope (SEM): scanning area -100×100 mm, resolution -50 nm, magnification -100000 times.
 PM shown in purple, BR - in red color

-Technology for preparation of BR consists in growing of halobacteria on liquid synthetic growth media (with 15-20 % (w/w) NaCl) with amino acids, or on natural growth media with peptons - mixtures of polypeptides and amino acids derived from the partial hydrolysis product or powdered milk, animal meat by proteolytic enzymes (pepsin, trypsin, chymotrypsin), or protein-vitamin concentrate of yeast [27].
-The subsequent isolation of BR from purple membranes is carried out by a combination of physical, chemical and enzymatic methods [28].
-Under optimal growing conditions (incubation period 4-5 days, temperature 35 °C, illumination with monochromatic light at $\lambda = 560$ nm) in cells are synthesized the purple carotenoid pigment, characterized as BR by the spectral ratio of protein and chromophore fragments D280/D568 = 1,5:1,0 in the molecule.
+The technology for preparation of the BR consists in growing of halobacteria on liquid synthetic growth media (with 15-20 % (w/w) NaCl) with amino acids, or on natural growth media with peptons - mixtures of polypeptides and amino acids derived from the partial hydrolysis product or powdered milk, animal meat by proteolytic enzymes (pepsin, trypsin, chymotrypsin), or protein- vitamin concentrate of yeast [27].
+The subsequent isolation of the BR from purple membranes is carried out by a combination of physical, chemical and enzymatic methods [28].
+Under optimal growing conditions (incubation period 4-5 days, temperature +35 °C, illumination with monochromatic light at λ = 560 nm) in cells are synthesized the purple carotenoid pigment, characterized as the BR by the spectral ratio of protein and chromophore fragments D{280}/D{568} = 1,5 : 1,0 in the molecule.